Royal Palace of Gödöllő: Origins

 During this period the palace became the symbol of independent Hungarian statehood, and, as a residential centre it had a political significance of its own.
-It was Queen Elisabeth (1837–1898) who specially loved staying in Gödöllő, where the Hungarian personnel and neighbourhood of the palace always warmly welcomed her.
+It was Queen Elisabeth (1837–1898) who especially loved staying in Gödöllő, where the Hungarian personnel and neighbourhood of the palace always warmly welcomed her.
 She was able to converse fluently in Hungarian.
 Following her tragic death, a memorial park adjoining the upper-garden was built.

 The period of the royal decades also brought their enlargements and modifications.
 The suites were made more comfortable, and a marble stable and coach house were built.
 The riding hall was remodelled.

 Between the two world wars the palace served as the residence for Regent Miklós Horthy.
 No significant building took place during this period, apart from an air-raid shelter in the southern front garden.
 After 1945 the palace, like many other buildings in Hungary, fell into decay.

 Soviet and Hungarian troops used the building, some of the beautifully decorated rooms were used for an old people's home, and the park was divided into smaller plots of land.